Ashildeshmukh/ashil-task-manager/README.md

 ## Credits
 - Icons and design elements are created using [Bootstrap](https://getbootstrap.com) and [Tailwind CSS](https://tailwindcss.com).
-- User @bhargavtz for the original concept and project structure.
+- User @ashildeshmukh for the original concept and project structure.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.